 Well here are a few things to consider before placing that deposit…

-- Contour of Land: a) Contour of land in general terms means the fall in the land.
+The contour of Land:a) The contour of the land in general terms means the fall in the land.
 Does it fall to the front, rear or side to side?
-Falls in land can have effect on what you wish to build especially if you want to build to the boundary, as there is a max height of 3.2m on the boundary b) Also large falls/slopes on land can cost you extra when it comes to site costs.
+Falls in land can have an effect on what you wish to build especially if you want to build to the boundary, as there is a max height of 3.2m on the boundary b) Also large falls/slopes on land can cost you extra when it comes to site costs.

 a) Brick Veneer Homes